 ESMO Young Oncologists Corner

-This year’s YO Masterclass is in collaboration with the EACR (European Association for Cancer Research) to focus on the integration of basic science into clinical research.
+The YO Masterclass (in collaboration with EACR) focused on the integration of basic science into clinical research.

 The Vesalius Talk saw three key opinion leaders on stage giving advice and discussing with the audience on how to plan and manage a successful career in oncology.